 Here they are:

-If you only pay for one attraction in Salzburg, I recommend the fortress.
+- If you only pay for one attraction in Salzburg, I recommend the fortress.
 In case you have time and want to visit two or more attractions, get the Salzburg Card!
 If you pay for the fortress, you can save money by walking up.
 Here you find the history of the Hohensalzburg fortress, if you want to be prepared for you visit.

 That’s how easy it is to get an overview of Salzburg.
 I sometimes guided Korean groups that arrive by bus and only spend an hour in the old town to walk from the cathedral to Mirabell to see the most famous sights.
 While that’s not recommended, it’s possible.